patitsas/solar-eclipse-timelapse-aligner/README.md

 # Installation

-## Option 1: Run the executable (Windows 64bit)

-Download the compiled EXE from the releases page on github and run the program from the command line or powershell.

-### Step by step

-1. Download the latest version from the releases page: https://github.com/hotdogee/solar-eclipse-timelapse-aligner/releases/download/v1.0/solar-eclipse-timelapse-aligner-v1.0-windows-x64.zip

-2. Unzip the downloaded file, there should be a bat file named `start-cmd.bat` and a directory named `eclipse-aligner` with the exe `eclipse-aligner.exe` and a bunch of other files required by the exe inside.
-   * NOTE: The exe needs to be located together with the other files inside the `eclipse-aligner` directory to work, if you want to move the exe to a different location, you need to move the whole directory.

-3. Open Command Prompt or Powershell and navigate to directory `eclipse-aligner` inside the unzipped files.
-   * TIP: For your convenience, you can also double click on the `start-cmd.bat` to open up Command Prompt and drop you inside the `eclipse-aligner` directory, instead of doing it manually.

-4. Run the program to print a list of arguments by typing `eclipse-aligner.exe` and pressing `ENTER`, you should see the following output (the error message is normal):
-    ```
-    usage: eclipse-aligner [-h] [-v] --input INPUT [--sun SUN]
-                        [--sun_radius SUN_RADIUS]
-                        [--sun_threshold SUN_THRESHOLD] [--fix_angle FIX_ANGLE]
-                        [--moon_radius_mod MOON_RADIUS_MOD]
-                        [--moon_threshold_mod MOON_THRESHOLD_MOD]
-                        [--max_phase_rotation_group_threshold THRESHOLD]
-                        [--min_phase_rotation_group_threshold THRESHOLD]
-                        [--filter] [--clipped_cutoff CLIPPED_CUTOFF]
-                        [--empty_cutoff EMPTY_CUTOFF] [--workers WORKERS]
-                        [--output_suffix OUTPUT_SUFFIX]
-                        [--clipped_suffix CLIPPED_SUFFIX]
-                        [--circled_suffix CIRCLED_SUFFIX]
-                        [--sun_binary_suffix SUN_BINARY_SUFFIX]
-                        [--moon_binary_suffix MOON_BINARY_SUFFIX]
-                        [--circles CIRCLES]
-    eclipse-aligner: error: the following arguments are required: --input
-    ```
-    NOTE: if you are using Powershell instead of the Command Prompt, you should add `.\` in front of the exe like this: `.\eclipse-aligner.exe` to run the program.

-6. Run `eclipse-aligner.exe -h` to print the full help.

-## Option 2: Run the Python source code (Windows, Mac, Linux)
+## Run the Python source code (Windows, Mac, Linux)

-If you are comfortable working with the Python environment, you can clone the project, pip install the requirements, and directly run the source code.
+This assumes you are familiar with Python.
+You can clone the project, pip install the requirements, and directly run the source code.

 ```bash
 # Install Python 3.7 on your OS, and optionally create and activate a new virtual environment